Bethe/Gauge Correspondence for ABCDEFG-type 3d Gauge Theories: Introduction

 And it can be mapped to (\ref{23}) with boundary condition $\xi_{+}=\xi_{-}=i\infty$ with the dictionary (\ref{7}).
 The dictionary to map the vacuum equation to the Bethe equation is the same as the $\text{B}$-type above.
 For $\text{C}$-type gauge theory, the vacuum equation is

 We can see that $\xi$ has no suitable value to make the equations (\ref{23}) and (\ref{3}) dual.
 The barrier for type $\text{C}$ is the number $2$ of $2\sigma$ in $\text{sin}^2(2\sigma_{i}\pm \beta_{2}\tilde{c})$.
-To making this problem properly, we change the representation of the gauge group and find a new expression of the superpotential that can reproduced the results already found in \cite{NS09a,KZ21}, but it is more general since it can also work for the above $\text{C}$-type gauge theory.
+In this paper, we propose a solution to this problem: we change the representation of the gauge group and find a new expression of the superpotential that can reproduce the results already found in \cite{NS09a, KZ21}.
+Furthermore, our expression is more general since it also works for the above C-type gauge theory, not discussed in the literature.

 This paper is organized as follows.
 In section \ref{a}, we give a brief review on the integrability of the closed and open $\text{XXZ}$ spin chain.
 In section \ref{b}, we express the 3d $\mathcal{N}=2$ supersymmetric gauge theory on $D^{2}\times S^{1}$, and write down the new effective potential of different representations of Lie algebras.
 By using the new effective potential, we reproduce the well-known Bethe/Gauge correspondence between the vacuum equation of the $A$-type gauge theories and the Bethe ansatz equation of the closed $\text{XXZ}$ spin chains.
 In section \ref{c}, we give a new representation and define its corresponding superpotential.
 Then we extend the duality to the case of 3d (and 2d) $\text{BCD}$-type gauge theories and the open $\text{XXZ}$ (and $\text{XXX}$) spin chains with diagonal boundary condition, and 3d (and 2d) $\text{BC}_{N}$-type gauge theory and the open $\text{XXZ}$ (and $\text{XXX}$) spin chain with diagonal boundary condition.
-In section \ref{d}, we show up the more repertoires to the exceptional Lie algebras by using the new superpotential.
-We compute the effective superpotential and vacuum equations of $\text{F}_{4}$ and $\text{G}_{2}$.
-For $\text{E}_{6,7,8}$, we write down the effective superpotential for convenience.
+In section \ref{d}, we discuss the exceptional Lie algebras, in particular for $\text{F}_{4}$ and $\text{G}_{2}$ we gave the superpotential and the vacuum equations and for $\text{E}_{6,7,8}$ we gave the superpotential for convenience.
 Finally, we give some meaning of our results and discuss some future directions in section \ref{e}.